saucelabs/sauce-docs/docs/basics/integrations/slack.md

 <p><span className="sauceDBlue">COMING SOON</span></p>

-The Sauce Labs Slack app allows you to send test result notifications to selected workspace channels.
+The Sauce Labs Slack app allows you to send test result notifications to selected channels in your Slack workspace.

 ## What You'll Need